 Later, Allen studied at the noteworthy HB Studio in New York City, similar to a number of other notable theater, television and film artists.
 Pursuing her passion paid off.
 She may be best known for her work as the dance teacher “Lydia Grant” on the 1982 musical-drama television series “Fame,” Today.
 However, people may be more familiar with her for portraying “Catherine Fox” on “Grey’s Anatomy.”

 Allen has been nominated and the winner of numerous awards dating back to her first Tony Award nomination in 1980 for her appearance in the role of Anita in the Broadway revival of “West Side Story.”
 During that same year, that portrayal won her a Drama Desk Award.

 These are just a few examples of the diverse talents of Allen.
-Although met with systematic racism and for a moment lowering her soul’s rhythm, she returned to her passion with a solid foundation and an unwavering persistence.
+Although met with systematic racism and lowered her soul’s rhythm for a moment, she returned to her passion with a solid foundation and unwavering persistence.

 During the opening montage of each episode of the show “Fame,” we hear Allen’s character tell her students: “You’ve got big dreams?
 You want fame?
 Well, fame costs.
 And right here is where you start paying … in sweat.”
 Sweat equity requires pushing through tears and pain.

 Allen dances as if no one is watching.
 Her pain, her fame.
-How can you not be inspired to dancing to your soul’s melody too?
+How can you not be inspired to dance to your soul’s melody, too?

 Keisha Bell is an attorney, author, and public servant. www.emergingfree.com